 Why not Use VGA or DVI?

-You should carefully consider your reasons for trying to use HDMI to connect your PC to your television in the first instance.
-If all you want to do is use your television as an external monitor, you are much better off buying a traditional VGA cable and getting the job done.
-You will save yourself a lot of unnecessary headache.
+You should carefully consider your reasons for trying to use HDMI to connect your PC to your television.
+If all you want to do is use your television as an external monitor, you could use a traditional VGA cable and get the job done.
 Most laptops have a VGA port (also called D-Sub) and if your television is modern enough to have an HDMI port, it will have a VGA port as well.
 Look in the manual.
 The only downside is that VGA won’t transfer the sound from your PC to your TV; it will transfer just the video.

 The difference is that VGA is analogue output while HDMI is digital output.
 This means the VGA signal has to be converted to digital by your TV before it can be displayed.
 Some TVs are good at doing this while others not.
 This can sometimes lead to poor picture quality over VGA.
-A digital alternative to VGA is DVI.
+If picture quality is important consideration, a digital alternative to VGA is DVI, which eliminates the analog to digital conversion process.
 If your TV or PC has a DVI port it is possible to use a DVI-HDMI cable to connect them.
 Again like VGA, DVI will transfer just video to your TV not audio.

 Finally, the quality of sound transferred over HDMI is way better than that transferred over a 3.5mm audio cable.
 So if you have audiophile sound hardware or a Dolby surround system connected to your TV, using HDMI to watch your movies from PC is a good idea.